sul-dlss-labs/spoc/README.md

 # Stanford Species Occurrences
+This project provides a Streamlit application that provides record-level verification of individual student reports for training and validation purposes as well publishing the records for inclusion in [Global Biodiversity Information Facility][GBIF].

+## Streamlit SPOC Verifier Application

 ## Development
 We recommend using a Python virtual environment to install SPOC's package dependencies.
 SPOC is